devShakib015/flutter_tawk_to/README.md

 | email     | `String` | `null`  | Visitor's email.                                            | No       |
 | hash      | `String` | `null`  | [Secure mode](https://developer.tawk.to/jsapi/#SecureMode). | No       |

-## Contributions

-Feel free to contribute to this project.

-If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/ayoubamine/flutter_tawk/issues).
-If you fixed a bug or implemented a new feature, please send a [pull request](https://github.com/ayoubamine/flutter_tawk/pulls).

 ## Changelog